osbuild/otk/doc/directives.md

       options: $this.data  # it's not going to be `this`
 ```

-## otk.target
+## otk.target.<consumer>

+Only act on this sub-tree if producing output for the specified consumer.
+Anything specific to the pipelines of e.g. osbuild would be put under:
+`otk.target.osbuild`.
+This allows the otk file to generate valid osbuild
+json manifest as well as future targets like kiwi.

-Various output targets.
-An output is necessary for `otk` to generate any
+An output is necessary for `otk` to generate any outputs.
+The target
-outputs.
-The target is namespaced to a specific application. `otk` tries to
+is namespaced to a specific application. `otk` tries to keep little
-keep little context but it does need to know what it is outputting for.
+context but it does need to know what it is outputting for.
 This
-allows us to scope `otk.external` things to only be allowed within specific
+allows us to scope `otk.external` things to only be allowed within
-targets and for those externals to assume certain things will be in the tree.
+specific targets and for those externals to assume certain things will
+be in the tree.

 ```yaml
 otk.target.osbuild: